greninger-lab/TPRK-Pipeline/README.md

 | `--METADATA` | Path to metadata file with specific format.
 | `--PACBIO` | Specify that there are only PacBio files to be read.
 | `--ILLUMINA` | Specify that there are only Illumina files to be read.
-| `--LARGE` | Splitting of visualizations will be done, heatmap and variable site comparison will produce a separate file for each variable region rather than combining them.
-Recommended for all runs as output is cleaner.
 | `--REFERENCE` | Specify Illumina sample name (not file), to compare others to for dot-line plots.
 Can be used in tandem with --LARGE.
-| `--TECHNICAL_REPLICATE` | Generates additional statistics if using technical replicates.
 | `--RF_FILTER` | Specify relative frequency filter.
 Default is 0.00001.
 | `--COUNT_FILTER` | Specify count filter.
 Default is 0.
 | `--ILLUMINA_FILTER` | Specify whether PacBio reads should be filtered to only include files supported by Illumina reads that reach the cutoff.